 Tractor collisions typically occur due to vehicle faults or poor visibility.
 It is essential for farmhands who operate heavy machinery to do so very carefully and for those around them to remain alert.

-What Are the Four Categories of Tractor Hazards?
+What Are the Four Most Common Categories of Tractor Hazards?

 Tractor hazards are generally categorized into four sections: